 Students will be expected to submit the reports to the NRF as follows:

-- The honours students are expected to submit the first report by end August 2022 and final report by mid- February 2023. - ii.
-Master's and doctoral students must submit the first report by end August 2022 and second report by mid-February 2023.
+- i.
+The honours students are expected to submit certificate of completion to the postgraduate and/or research office at their respective institutions after graduation. - ii.
+Master's and doctoral students must submit the progress report by mid-February 2024.